MicrosoftDocs/azure-docs/articles/storage/storage-nodejs-how-to-use-table-storage.md

 	  }
 	];

-The following example gets the current ACL for the **hometasks** table, then adds the new policies using **setTableAcl**.
+The following example gets the current ACL for the **hometasks** table, and then adds the new policies using **setTableAcl**.
 This approach allows:

 	tableSvc.getTableAcl('hometasks', function(error, result, response) {
       if(!error){